RubixML/ML/README.md

 ---
 ### Optimizers
-Gradient Descent is an algorithm that takes iterative steps towards minimizing the objective function.
-There have been many papers that describe enhancements to the standard Stochastic Gradient Descent algorithm whose methods are encapsulated in pluggable Optimizers.
-More specifically, Optimizers control the amount of Gradient Descent step to take upon each training iteration.
+Gradient Descent is an algorithm that takes iterative steps towards minimizing an objective function.
+There have been many papers that describe enhancements to the standard Stochastic Gradient Descent algorithm whose methods are encapsulated in pluggable Optimizers by Rubix.
+More specifically, Optimizers control the amount of Gradient Descent step to take for each parameter in the network upon each training iteration.

 ### AdaGrad
-Short for Adaptive Gradient, the AdaGrad Optimizer speeds up the learning of parameters that do not change often and slows down the learning of parameters that do enjoy heavy activity.
+Short for *Adaptive Gradient*, the AdaGrad Optimizer speeds up the learning of parameters that do not change often and slows down the learning of parameters that do enjoy heavy activity.

 ##### Parameters:
 | Param | Default | Type | Description |